denten-books/plain-text/3-projection.md

 picture, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.

-Now of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is *a priori* continuous in nature.
+Of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is *a priori* continuous in nature.
 In a damning evaluation of Bergson's philosophy, Bertrand Russel notes that such assumptions are merely poetic images, not